-As a result of the economic fallout from the coronavirus pandemic, large amounts of retail and office space are expected to become vacant or underused as businesses transition to different operating models.
-Like-kind exchanges encourage capital investment for the highest and best use of real estate, thus improving communities and increasing the local and state tax base.
+As a result of the economic upheaval from the coronavirus pandemic, large amounts of retail, office and other commercial real estate properties will require significant renovations or repurposing to meet post-pandemic business models and tenant needs.
+Like-kind exchanges encourage transitions to buyers who can make the capital investment to bring properties to their highest and best use, thus improving communities and increasing the local and state tax base.